pairing4good/spring-petclinic/prompt.md

 - [ ] **All commands from all workflows must pass 3 consecutive times each before the issue can be marked complete**
 - [ ] **MANDATORY AND CRITICAL - ALL BUILD COMMANDS MUST RUN SUCCESSFULLY BEFORE THE SESSION IS COMPLETE AND THE PR IS READY FOR REVIEW!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!: Running the commands from all workflows validates that the entire build process works correctly, not just the tests - formatting, compilation, testing, and any other build steps must all succeed**

+### 11. Checkpoint Validations (Throughout Implementation)
+- [ ] **After Flow Discovery Phase**: Validate inventory completeness by performing a second full navigation through the application
+- [ ] **After Writing Each Test File**: Update flow inventory with ✅ COMPLETED status and actual test count
+- [ ] **At 50% Test Completion**: Review remaining flows and ensure systematic progress is being made
+- [ ] **Before Technical Integration Steps (CI/CD, README)**: Verify ALL flows show ✅ COMPLETED status in inventory
+- [ ] **Before Final Validation**: Ensure flow inventory shows 100% coverage with all ✅ marks and complete coverage report

 ## Acceptance Criteria

 ### Critical Success Requirements
+1. **MANDATORY Flow Discovery**: Complete User Flow Inventory must be created showing ALL user flows identified through systematic application analysis
-1. **Complete Test Coverage**: Every user flow, accessible error scenario, and edge case must have corresponding Playwright tests
+2. **Complete Test Coverage**: 100% of ALL user flows identified in the Flow Discovery phase must have corresponding Playwright tests - NO EXCEPTIONS
-2. **All Tests Written**: No TODO comments or placeholder tests - all functionality must be tested
+3. **All Tests Written**: No TODO comments or placeholder tests - all functionality must be tested
-3. **MANDATORY Page Object Model**: Proper Page Object Model implementation is REQUIRED - this is not optional
+4. **MANDATORY Page Object Model**: Proper Page Object Model implementation is REQUIRED - this is not optional
-4. **Separate Test Files per Flow**: Each user flow must have its own dedicated test file/class for comprehensive coverage
+5. **Separate Test Files per Flow**: Each user flow must have its own dedicated test file/class for comprehensive coverage
-4. **Element Disambiguation**: All Playwright locators must be specific and unambiguous, with proper strategies to handle elements that could match multiple results
+6. **Element Disambiguation**: All Playwright locators must be specific and unambiguous, with proper strategies to handle elements that could match multiple results
-5. **CRITICAL - Individual Test Validation**: The agent MUST run each test individually after writing it and fix any failures (up to 10 attempts per test) before proceeding.
-Tests that cannot be fixed after 10 attempts must be skipped with detailed comments.
+7. **CRITICAL - Systematic Test File Validation**: For EACH test file created, agent MUST run the entire test file immediately after writing it and fix any failures (up to 10 attempts per test file) before proceeding to the next flow
-6. **MANDATORY - Test File/Class Validation**: The agent MUST run each complete test file/class immediately after writing it to verify ALL tests in that file pass before proceeding to write the next test file/class.
+8. **MANDATORY Coverage Validation Report**: Final report must show 100% coverage with ALL flows marked as ✅ COMPLETED with passing tests
+9. **CRITICAL - Self-Assessment Questions**: All final self-assessment questions must be answered explicitly with evidence demonstrating thorough coverage
-7. **Agent Final Validation**: The agent must identify and run ALL commands found in EACH GitHub Actions workflow 3 consecutive times (extract all commands from each workflow file and run them locally, do NOT attempt to execute the workflows themselves).
+10. **Agent Final Validation**: The agent must identify and run ALL commands found in EACH GitHub Actions workflow 3 consecutive times (extract all commands from each workflow file and run them locally, do NOT attempt to execute the workflows themselves).
 This includes build commands, test commands, and any other commands that could cause build failure.
 If there are multiple workflows, validate each workflow's commands separately. **IMPORTANT**: This is ONLY for the agent's final verification - do NOT implement this as part of the test suite, build scripts, or GitHub Actions
-6. **100% Pass Rate**: All tests must pass in all 3 validation runs before considering the issue complete
+11. **100% Pass Rate**: All tests must pass in all 3 validation runs before considering the issue complete
-7. **Flaky Test Resolution**: If any tests fail during the 3-run validation, the agent must fix the flaky tests and then re-run the 3-time validation process until all tests pass consistently
+12. **Flaky Test Resolution**: If any tests fail during the 3-run validation, the agent must fix the flaky tests and then re-run the 3-time validation process until all tests pass consistently
-8. **CRITICAL - No Failing Tests**: Every individual test must either pass or be explicitly skipped after 10 fix attempts - no tests should remain in failing state
+13. **CRITICAL - No Failing Tests**: Every individual test must either pass or be explicitly skipped after 10 fix attempts - no tests should remain in failing state
-8. **Red CI/CD on Failure**: GitHub Actions workflows must fail (show red status) immediately when any Playwright test fails
+14. **Red CI/CD on Failure**: GitHub Actions workflows must fail (show red status) immediately when any Playwright test fails
-9. **Green CI/CD on Success**: All GitHub Actions workflows must be green only when all tests pass
+15. **Green CI/CD on Success**: All GitHub Actions workflows must be green only when all tests pass
-10. **Build Integrity**: All existing build processes must continue to work without issues
+16. **Build Integrity**: All existing build processes must continue to work without issues

 ### Quality Standards
 - [ ] Tests must be readable and follow "As a [user], I want [action], so that [outcome]" naming convention